kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/amazon-s3.md

 # :simple-amazons3: Amazon S3

-Integrations can be established to Amazon S3.
+Kolena connects with [Amazon S3](https://aws.amazon.com/s3/) to load files (e.g. images, videos, documents) directly into your browser for visualization.
+In this tutorial, we'll learn how to establish an integration between Kolena and Amazon S3.

 To get started, ensure you have administrator access within Kolena.
 Navigate to the "Integrations" tab on the [:kolena-organization-16: Organization Settings](https://app.kolena.io/redirect/organization?tab=integrations) page and click "Add Integration", then "Amazon S3".

-### 1. Select Integration Scope
+### Step 1: Select Integration Scope

-Amazon S3 Integrations load bucket objects by creating an IAM role for Kolena to assume.
+Amazon S3 integrations load bucket objects using [pre-signed URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html).
+Kolena generates these URLs by temporarily [assuming an IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html) that has access to the specified bucket(s).

 By default, Kolena will assume this role when loading objects from any permitted bucket.
-Alternatively, if you wish for Kolena to assume this role only while loading objects from one bucket, uncheck "Use role by default for all permitted buckets?" and specify the S3 bucket name.
+Alternatively, if you wish for Kolena to assume this role only while loading objects from one bucket, uncheck "Use role by default for all permitted buckets?" and specify the name of an S3 bucket.

 Click "Next".

-!!!note "Note: scoping Integrations"
+!!! note "Note: Scoping Integrations"

     If "Use role by default for all permitted buckets?" is selected, Kolena will load any locators beginning with `s3://` by assuming the role configured for this Integration and generating a presigned URL.

-    Scoping the Integration to one bucket (e.g. `my-bucket`) means Kolena will only assume the role when generating presigned URLs for locators of the form
+    Scoping the Integration to one bucket (e.g. `my-bucket`) means Kolena will only assume the role when generating presigned URLs for locators of the form `s3://my-bucket/*`.
-    `s3://my-bucket/*`.

-### 2. Create an Access Policy in AWS
+### Step 2: Create an Access Policy in AWS

 If you selected "Use role by default for all permitted buckets?" in the previous step, you must now choose which buckets Kolena is permitted to load objects from.